 What does the operation involve?

-The operation is performed under a general anaesthetic and usually takes 1 to 2 hours.
+The operation is performed under a general anaesthetic.

 Your surgeon will free up the structures from your abdomen that are stuck in the hernia, and insert a synthetic mesh to cover the weak spot.